vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 ## Airspace
 TN ADC is not responsible for any airspace by default.
-In order to facilitate circuit operations, TN ADC may request a release of airspace within the TN MIL CTR from TN TCU, or take ownership of airspace within the TN MIL CTR if TN TCU is offline.

 ## Local Procedures
 ### Gate Departures (All Military Aircraft)